vikasburman/flairjs/docs/content/api/functions/as.md

 * **FASX01**: _Unknown/unsupported object type: {type}_ - Given object type is unknown or is not supported.
 * **FASX02**: _Unknown/unsupported interface type: {type}_ - Type of provided interface reference is unknown or is not supported.

+Examples
+---
+* Cast as Interfece
+* Cast as Mixin
+* Cast as Class